NathanAW24/git-glimpse/README.md

 ## Overview

+### Gindex, a Superior Git Index for Code-based Search Query

 This project aims to create a Retrieval-Augmented Generation (RAG) application that processes pull request (PR) data and uses a language model (LLM) to summarize the information.
 The goal is to develop a search engine that accurately retrieves PR data and provides concise summaries.

 ## Project Structure